s1vax/Electromagnetic-Noise-Generator-with-ESP32/README.md

-# ESP32 Bluetooth Jammer
+# ESP32 BlueJammer
-### 📌 Here you can see how I implemented a ESP32-WROOM-32 as the main component for a Bluetooth Jammer.
+### 📌 Here you can see how I implemented a ESP32-WROOM-32 as the main component for a Bluetooth/WI-FI Jammer.

 <p align="center">
 <img width="300" height="500" alt="image" src="https://github.com/user-attachments/assets/f06bab14-9d3d-45f5-8d8d-57611350fd09" />